risonakamo/eh-system3/readme.md

 # remaining stuff
+- system to point to different img dirs at run time
+- look into more fiber server

+## done
+- sort album list by last update time
 - date time needs to be formatted better
-- sort album list by last update time

-## done
 - need redirect at / page
 - viewer mode not yet working